WHAT ARE YOUR QUALIFICATIONS? HOW LONG HAVE YOU BEEN ADVISING CLIENTS?

 It’s important to properly understand how you might be charged.
 Some firms charge by the hour for some work.
 There may be a management fee structure based on the size of your investment portfolio.
 It’s useful to understand when and how fees are charged, and also when they are likely to be reviewed.

-How much money would I be prepared to lose in a significant market crash?
-What are the returns over the short, medium and long term?
 Your adviser should be able to offer clear insight into different scenarios – from good to bad and everything in between.